How I made $20,000 My First Month by Running Facebook Ads

 It is NOT normal to work 40 – 80 hours per week!

 Yes, there is what I like to refer to as a “hustle season”

 Breakdown of What I Charge my Clients?

-How many of you have a dentist, a doctor, or someone that owns a small business?
+How many of you have a dentist, a doctor, or know someone that owns a small business?

-Chances are you do.
+Chances are high that you do.
 Those will make GREAT prospects.
-All you need is 4 people to say YES if you charge each client $1,000 a month.
+All you need is 4 people to say YES; if you are going to charge each client $1,000 a month.

 In 2017, according to the bureau of labor statistics, the following were the average salaries for Americans based on their age:

 - 16 to 19 years of age: $422 weekly / $21,944 annually

 - 20 to 24 years of age: $525 weekly / $27,300 annually